-The Court of Session has had special provisions for dealing with commercial actions for many years.
-In broad terms their purpose is to enable specialist judges to handle commercial cases quickly and flexibly.
+The Court of Session has for many years had special provisions for dealing with commercial actions to enable specialist judges to handle commercial cases quickly and flexibly.

 The definition of "commercial action" is broad and so a wide range of cases may be dealt with under those arrangements.
-Broadly speaking, they include any transaction or dispute of a commercial or business nature.
+Generally, they include any transaction or dispute of a commercial or business nature.
 Examples are banking and insurance transactions, contracts for the sale or supply of goods or services (national or international) and commercial leases.
-The court also deals with disputes about building contracts, partnership agreements and business property.
-Company petitions, raised under the Acts found in Division I of Volume 4 of the Parliament House Book, are also dealt with by the commercial judges.
+The court also deals with disputes about building contracts, partnership agreements, professional negligence, and business property.
+Company and insolvency petitions, raised under the Acts found in Division I of Volume 4 of the Parliament House Book, are also dealt with by the commercial judges.